-For example, the value 2 at position 6 in the original array corresponds to the sum 3-2+4-3=2.
+For example, the value 2 at position 6 in the original array corresponds to the sum 3-2+4-3=2 in the difference array.

 The advantage of the difference array is that we can update a range in the original array by changing just two elements in the difference array.
-For example, if we want to increase the elements in the range 1...4 by 5, it suffices to increase the value at position 1 by 5 and decrease the value at position 5 by 5.
+For example, if we want to increase the original array values between positions 1 and 4 by 5, it suffices to increase the difference array value at position 1 by 5 and decrease the value at position 5 by 5.
 The result is as follows:

-More generally, to increase the elements in a range [a,b] by x, we increase the value at position a by x and decrease the value at position b+1 by x.
+More generally, to increase the values in range [a,b] by x, we increase the value at position a by x and decrease the value at position b+1 by x.
 Thus, it is only needed to update single values and process sum queries, so we can use a binary indexed tree or a segment tree.